Circle of Life: Non-anthropocentric evolutionary tree - by Brenda de Groot

 Research Assistant & Teacher

-I am currently a teacher at Leiden University and conducting some research and paper writing on the side.
-I am affiliated with the Comparative Psychology and Affective Neuroscience (CoPAN) lab.
+I was a research assistant, teacher and course coordinator at Leiden University.
+For my research, I was affiliated with the Comparative Psychology and Affective Neuroscience (CoPAN) lab.

 5